XInTheDark/raycast-g4f/README.md

 The rate limit for Google Gemini is 1500 requests per day (as of the time of writing).
 This should be much more than enough for any normal usage.
 If your use case needs an increased rate limit, you can even create multiple API Keys with different Google accounts; separate them with commas in the preferences.

+- **Google Gemini**: This provider supports **File upload** functionality, as well as the **Ask About Screen Content** command!
+To upload a file in AI Chat, press Command-Enter or select "Compose Message" from the actions.
+Then, simply click on the upload button to get started.

 ## Experimental features